It used to be so expensive to get your investment portfolio managed. Now, thanks to robo-advisors, anyone with a few dollars can start investing.

-- Fees: $1-$3 per month at $5 minimum
+- Fees: $1-$3 per month

-- Benefit: Students receive free accounts until the age of 24.
+- Benefit: Students receive free accounts until the age of 24

 SoFi Automated Investing gives you all the features of a more expensive robo advisor with no minimum investment.

-These features include goal planning (where you can set life goals and get recommendations for how to best save for them), automatic portfolio rebalancing (so you can make sure you stock/bond asset allocation is maintained), as well as help building a diversified portfolio (to help minimize your investing risk while maximizing your returns).
+These features include goal planning tools (where you can set life goals and get recommendations for how to best save for them), automatic portfolio rebalancing (so you can make sure you stock/bond asset allocation is maintained), as well as help building a diversified portfolio (to help minimize your investing risk while maximizing your returns).

-- Fees: 0% at $100 minimum
+- Fees: 0%

 - Benefit: Receive bonuses on SoFi products, list of low-cost investments to choose from, free management, and automatic rebalancing